serverless/serverless/README.md

 Below are projects and plugins relating to version 0.5 and below.
 Note that these are not compatible with v1.0 but we are working diligently on updating them.
 [Guide on building v1.0 plugins](docs/developing-plugins)

+You can read the v0.5.x documentation at [readme.io](https://serverless.readme.io/v0.5.0/docs).

 ## v0.5.x Projects
 Serverless Projects are shareable and installable.
 You can publish them to npm and install them via the Serverless Framework CLI by using `$ serverless project install <project-name>`
 * [serverless-graphql](https://github.com/serverless/serverless-graphql) - Official Serverless boilerplate to kick start your project